softwareguru/airflowsummit-website/content/speakers/hussein-awala/_index.md

 ---
 title: "Hussein Awala"
-designation: "Sr. Data Engineer at Leboncoin.fr & Apache Airflow committer"
+designation: "Sr. Data Engineer at Voodoo | PMC member and committer at Apache Airflow"
 images:
  - /images/speakers/hussein-awala.jpg
 twitter: https://twitter.com/_HusseinAwala
 linkedin: https://www.linkedin.com/in/husseinawala
 events:
  - 2023
+ - 2024
 ---

-Hussein is a Senior Data Engineer at Leboncoin, specializing in the realm of big data processing and management.
-He possesses extensive experience in a variety of data projects, including Spark ETL, Kafka streaming, and Airflow scheduling, showcasing his comprehensive understanding of the challenges and opportunities associated with working on complex data systems.
+Hussein is a Senior Data Engineer at Voodoo, specializing in Big Data processing and management with extensive experience in Lakehouse technologies, Spark ETL, Kafka streaming, and Airflow scheduling.

-In addition to his role at Leboncoin, Hussein is proud to be a committer on the Apache Airflow project.
+In addition to his role at Voodoo, Hussein is proud to be a committer and PMC member on Apache Airflow, and a contributor to different open-source projects including Apache Iceberg and Apache Hudi.